 We used to go on frequent day trips from Toronto when I was younger.
 It was a great way to see new places and more affordable than flying somewhere.
 We have travelled quite a bit, even if it didn’t seem that fun at the time.
-I think today’s road tripping is a bit more fun than it used to be.
+Today’s road tripping is a bit more fun than it used to be.
 There was nothing to watch in the car in those days day, and I always had to argue with my dad over the radio.
 My parents weren’t big on road trip essentials.
 I think we all have stories of the best and worst road trips with our parents.

 How the road trip was born

 I think that the best road trips are the unexpected ones.
 There is something fun about just getting in the car and driving away.
 When the sun is shining, and the roads are clear, that little voice whispers in your head, “Let’s go somewhere!“

 This wasn’t always the case.
 People didn’t go on road trips for pleasure in the past.
 They didn’t travel for fun.
 With the creation of cars came the wish to go elsewhere.
 To get away from the hustle and bustle.
 Initially, these outings were mainly reserved for the rich, as not many could afford cars.
 But as they became more affordable, our fascination with road trips grew.

 Road trips have even invaded Hollywood.
 With so many movies made about them, who wouldn’t want to go on one?
 They always make road trips seem fun and adventurous.
 After all, it’s an excellent way to see the world.
 Whether spontaneous or not, even the movies show that everyone needs some road trip essentials list to plan.

 5 Road trip essentials